How to Calculate PSAT Score: 3-Step Score Calculator

 How to Calculate National Merit Selection Index

-Finally, there’s the National Merit Selection Index score.
+In addition to calculating your raw and scaled scores, you can also calculate your National Merit Selection Index score.
 Unlike the other scores we’ve covered so far, you won’t find any conversion table for your Selection Index on a PSAT practice test.
 So how can you calculate this score?

 Here are the steps to take: